 - Links to Horological sites

-This list replaces the watches list at email@example.com that is no longer in use.
+This list replaces the watches list at email@example.com and firstname.lastname@example.org that are no longer in use.

 You own one or more branded Swiss watches that are amongst your most treasured possessions !